appstract/laravel-bootstrap-components/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)
 [![Build Status](https://img.shields.io/travis/appstract/laravel-bootstrap-components/master.svg?style=flat-square)](https://travis-ci.org/appstract/laravel-bootstrap-components)

 Easily use bootstrap components as Laravel components.
 Requires Laravel 5.4+

-At this moment Bootstrap 3 and 4 are supported, however the available components can vary.
+At this moment only Bootstrap 4 is supported.
 The package is in constant development and new components will be added regulary.
 You can help with adding components by creating a pull request.

 ## Installation